chipshort/advisory-db/README.md

 [![Project Chat][chat-image]][chat-link]

-The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io.
+The RustSec Advisory Database is a repository of security advisories filed against Rust crates publdished via https://crates.io.
 A human-readable version of the advisory database can be found at https://rustsec.org/advisories/.

 We also [export](https://github.com/rustsec/advisory-db/tree/osv) data to the [OSV](https://github.com/ossf/osv-schema) format.